softcite/software-mentions/doc/annotation_schema.md

 - `software`: this corresponds to the default case of a named software running as standalone application.

-The fields `software-name`, `version`, `publisher` and `url` correspond to extracted chunks of information identified in the mention context.
+The fields `software-name`, `version`, `publisher`, `url` and `language` correspond to extracted chunks of information identified in the mention context.
 They all follow the same substructure, encoding offset information relative to the context string (`offsetStart` and `offsetEnd`) and bounding box coordinates relative to the PDF (`boundingBoxes`):

 ```json
     "software-name": {